samjia12/aelfDeveloperCommunity/Writing Smart contract.md

 ### 3. Recompile and start the chain

-Execute dotnet build under src/AElf.Boilerplate.Launcher to compile
+Execute dotnet build at ```src/AElf.Boilerplate.Launcher``` to complete compilation

-Dotnet run bin/Debug/netcoreapp2.2/AElf.Boilerplate.Launcher
+Dotnet run ```bin/Debug/netcoreapp2.2/AElf.Boilerplate.Launcher```

-The new contract will be automatically posted to the chain.
+The new contract will be automatically published to the chain.

 ### 4. Use the new contract through the JS file